pradeepgudipati/WhatsAppImageBomberPython/README.md

  ``` 22/07/2019 ```

 ### Description
 This program is a simple Whatsapp Bomber written using Selenium and python.
-It downloads random images from google and sends them along with text to the intended recepient
+It downloads random images from google and sends them along with text to the intended recipient

 ### Requirements